Adithiyanpv/P.V.-ADITHIYAN---QueueCTL---Backend-Developer-Internship-Assignment/README.md

 ##  Assumptions & Trade-offs

 * **CLI Usability:** The spec suggested enqueue '{"json": "..."}'.
 I implemented a more user-friendly flag-based command: `enqueue "command" --id "..."`.
-This is a common-sense UX improvement.

 * **shell=True:** The `subprocess.run` command uses `shell=True`.
 This is a security risk if the command source is untrusted, but it's necessary to correctly parse string commands like `"sleep 3; echo 'done'"`.